 (c1) To provide for approximately 9,000 new, quality homes by 2032, in a balance of private and social housing, in a variety of formats designed to meet the needs of families, including single-parent families, small households, the elderly and disabled and single people, at sustainable locations accessible to community services, leisure and recreational facilities, for those people with and without a car…

-In Chapter 5, the overall Growth Strategy of the LDP (as well as that of the City and District’s Community Plan the Inclusive Strategic Growth Plan, the Regional Development Strategy/RDS 2035 and the Executive’s New Decade New Approach document and its Programme for Government – Our Plan Doing What Matters Most) is to facilitate and help deliver an ambitious-yet-achievable level of growth for Derry City and the wider District and North West Region, with 9,000 new homes, 10,000 more people and 15,000 more jobs.
+In Chapter 5, the overall Growth Strategy of the LDP (as well as that of the City and District’s Community Plan the Inclusive Strategic Growth Plan, the Regional Development Strategy/RDS 2035, and the Executive’s New Decade New Approach document and its Programme for Government – Our Plan Doing What Matters Most) is to facilitate and help deliver an ambitious-yet-achievable level of growth for Derry City and the wider District and North West Region, with 9,000 new homes, 10,000 more people and 15,000 more jobs.
 This growth is to be based upon significant levels of public and private-sector spending on major capital projects, the City Deal investments, key infrastructure and particularly the continued / significant expansion of Ulster University in the City, Altnagelvin Hospital as a regional centre – to bring ‘significant student expansion of Ulster University Magee, and North West Regional College, as part of a ‘Knowledge Zone’ (with new campus buildings, student accommodation, student servicing, city vibrancy and cosmopolitanism, as well as research / medical / hi-tech sector spin-off businesses)’.

 In Chapter 16, the LDP strategy for urban housing (Para 16.33) is to ‘deliver the housing needs for the District by providing high-quality mixed housing developments in a range of sizes and tenures including private housing, social and affordable housing, housing for the elderly, student accommodation, HMOs, Traveller accommodation and specialist housing.
 The LDP will seek to provide land and policies for permissions and delivery of approximately 7,800 dwellings at a range of locations across and within the District’s settlements, especially focusing on Derry City and Strabane Town, in order to meet the housing demand and affordable housing need’.